 3. State-of-the-art Code Blue emergency/courtesy phones are installed near the entrance of the residence halls.

-4. The entrance to all residence halls are locked 24/7, except at selected times, such as move-in, move-out, Open House, Orientations, and other special occasions.
-All building exterior entrances are accesed by the studet ID card.
+4. The entrance to all residence halls with exterior doors (with the exception of Centennial 2nd floor lobby entrance) are locked 24/7, except at selected times, such as move-in, move-out, Open House, Orientations, and other special occasions.
+All building exterior entrances are accessed by the student ID card.
 Many of our halls offer ID access to the student room as well.

 5. A system of e-watch cameras have been installed in the interior and exterior of many of the housing facilities.
 The cameras are for recording purposes.